-Foundation Beyond Belief – Atheists Give Over $70,000 So Far This YearPosted by Phil Ferguson on November 22nd, 2010 – Comments Off – Posted in giving, Money Monday
+Foundation Beyond Belief – Atheists Give Over $70,000 So Far This YearPosted by Phil Ferguson on November 22nd, 2010 – Comments Off on Foundation Beyond Belief – Atheists Give Over $70,000 So Far This Year – Posted in giving, Money Monday

 NOTE: This post is part of an ongoing education series.
 This information is for educational purposes only.
 This information does not constitute investment advice.
 No rational person would make investment decisions based on a blog post.
 Please consult with your financial advisor before taking any action.
 If you think it is OK to make investment decisions based on a blog post, then for the love of the FSM – Stop reading my blog.